Vinyl-Davyl/bulldorizer/readme.md

 ## About

-This package was created and maintained by [Vinyl-Davyl](https://github.com/Vinyl-Davyl).
+This package is created and maintained by [Vinyl-Davyl](https://github.com/Vinyl-Davyl).
 We aim to provide powerful and efficient array manipulation utilities for JavaScript developers.
 If you have any questions or feedback, feel free to reach out to us on [GitHub](https://github.com/Vinyl-Davyl) or [Twitter](https://x.com/Vinylchi).

 ---